saxelab/saxesite/join.md

-Many routes to joining the lab require developing a joint proposal with the PI before applying, so be in touch early in the process.
+Some routes to joining the lab require developing a joint proposal with the PI before applying, so be in touch early in the process.

 #### Postdoctoral researchers

 **We have one postdoctoral opening in the theory of deep learning available immediately.** Interested applicants should contact the PI with a CV and statement of research interests.
+Full application details will be announced soon.

-The following are postdoctoral fellowships which can support work in the lab.
+The following fellowships can support work in the lab.

 *Any field/interdisciplinary:*
 1. Oxford Junior Research Fellowships.
 These are announced [here](https://gazette.web.ox.ac.uk/current-jobs-and-vacancies), and refreshed every month.
 You can also sign up for email notifications.